National Identity Card (Peru)

 The Documento Nacional de Identidad (DNI) (Spanish for 'National Identity Document') is the only personal identity card recognized by the Peruvian Government for all civil, commercial, administrative, judicial acts and, in general, for all those cases in which, by legal mandate, it must be presented.
 It is a public document, personal, and non-transferable and also constitutes the only title of right to the suffrage of the person in whose favor it has been granted.
 Its issuance is in charge of the National Registry of Identification and Civil Status (RENIEC).

-As of July 15, 2013, RENIEC issues the electronic DNI (DNI-e), which will gradually replace the current DNI.
+As of 15 July 2013, RENIEC issues the electronic DNI (DNI-e), which will gradually replace the current DNI.
 The electronic DNI is made of polycarbonate and has the format of a credit card, following the ISO 7816 standard.
 It has a chip based on the technologies of electronic signature, smart card and biometrics, and initially incorporates four software applications: the first identity eMRTD ICAO, the second digital signature PKI, the third biometric authentication by fingerprint Fingerprint Match-on-Card and a generic type room that includes data storage and Counter devices.
 In June 2015, the electronic DNI was recognized as the best identity document of Latin America, during the "Latin American Conference on High Security Printing" held in Lima, which was organized by the British firm Reconnaissance International, dedicated to holography, currency, authentication and documentary security.

 The validity of the DNI is of eight years, term to which term the citizens have the obligation to carry out the respective procedure of renewal (if it is necessary to modify some data, these have to be carried out of obligatory form).
-This in order to keep the data updated in the civil registry.
-However, when a person renews his ID at age 70 or older, it will no longer expire, because the person renewed it at an age when it is no longer mandatory to have to go to vote in the elections; however, it is recommended to renew it in case of modifying some information such as marital status (in case of widowhood or divorce), change of address or telephone number, etc.
+This to keep the data updated in the civil registry.
+However, when a person renews his ID at age 70 or older, it will no longer expire, because the person renewed it at an age when it is no longer mandatory to have to go to vote in the elections; however, it is recommended to renew it in case of modifying some information such as marital status (in case of widowhood or divorce), change of address, etc.

+Peru's identity cards can be used as travel documents to enter the Mercosur members (Argentina, Bolivia, Brazil, Paraguay, Uruguay) and associated countries (Chile, Colombia, Ecuador; except Guyana, Suriname, Panama).

 History

-Various systems and documents have been used in Peru in order to keep track of their population.
+Various systems and documents have been used in Peru to keep track of their population.
 At the beginning, these systems were only intended for the accounting of births and deaths, to later become more complex to record all civil acts and provide the population with an identity document.